 About Us

+Disaster Recovery Army Incorporated is a registered not-for-profit (NFP), approved charity, and endorsed deductible gift recipient (DGR) with a conscience.
 Established with the purpose to both provide and support effective relief and recovery to people who are destitute, suffering, unfortunate and helpless, and who have been affected by disaster, including natural events.

+Being connected with people and communities and taking a personal interest in their suffering is what drives us to provide our help to those in need.
 Our experiences allow us to engage, hear and see people's suffering and devastation.
 Our committee have all had some experience in either suffering or feeling people's frustration of traditional agencies and insurers dragging their feet with recovery assistance, or even refusing to help, leading to helplessness and despair, including accumulating to further erode the mental health of those living the nightmare.
+Financially, many people affected by disaster are often strained, restricting their efforts to recover and rebuild their lives.
+And their experience can often have a flow on affect to each and every one of us.

 We use customised management programming to facilitate end-to-end assistance management - from task identification, to assessment, assignment, execution, completion and reporting.